tobiasflohre/movie-database/README.md

 Follow [these](https://gist.github.com/netpoetica/5879685) instructions to install nginx.
 When editing the hosts file, add the line

     127.0.0.1 moviedatabase.com
 Now copy [moviedatabase.conf](https://github.com/tobiasflohre/movie-database/blob/master/moviedatabase.conf) to /usr/local/etc/nginx/conf.d/.
-Start nginx with sudo nginx, stop it with sudo nginx -s stop.
+Start nginx with `sudo nginx`, stop it with `sudo nginx -s stop`.

 #### Redis
 One fast way to get Redis running is to use a Docker image.
 If you're on Mac or Windows, you'll need to install [Boot2Docker](http://boot2docker.io/) first and start it.
 My colleague Ben Ripkens wrote a [nice tool](https://github.com/bripkens/dock) to install standard Docker images fast.
 To install it, do the following